 Television services were separated from radio on 1 April 1976

-The 1990s – AIR on a network of 219 centers, including 32 Vividh Bharti/ commercial stations, 73 local countries, and 114 regional channels.
-Over 6 radio sets were in rural households.
-AIR 300 news bulletins daily in national, regional, and external services in different languages.
+In the 1990s, AIR was on a network of 219 centers, including 32 Vividh Bharti/commercial stations, 73 local countries, and 114 regional channels.
+Over six radio sets were in rural households.
+AIR 300 news bulletins in different languages are available daily in national, regional, and external services.

 The Parliament of India passed an Act to grant this autonomy in 1990, enacted on 15 September 1997.

-The Prasar Bharati Act provides for establishing a Broadcasting Corporation, known as Prasar Bharati, which grants autonomy to All India Radio and Doordarshan.
+The Prasar Bharati Act establishes a broadcasting corporation, Prasar Bharati, which grants All India Radio and Doordarshan autonomy.

-The primary duty of the Prasar Bharati Corporation is to organize and conduct public broadcasting services to inform, educate and entertain the public and to ensure a balanced development of broadcasting on radio and television.
+The primary duty of the Prasar Bharati Corporation is to organize and conduct public broadcasting services to inform, educate, and entertain the public and to ensure a balanced development of radio and television broadcasting.

 The Chairperson of Prasar Bharati was Dr A Surya Prakash from 2014-20.
 As of October 2023, this post is vacant.